About me

 PIXEL group

-The PIXEL group at Northern Arizona University uses remote sensing, spectroscopy and thermophysics to study the composition and physical properties of planetary surfaces and atmospheres, and develop instrumentation to address outstanding questions in earth and planetary science.
-I was a member of the group and still maintain active collaborations.
+I am a member of the PIXEL group at Northern Arizona University, which uses remote sensing, spectroscopy and thermophysics to study the composition and physical properties of planetary surfaces and atmospheres, and develop instrumentation to address outstanding questions in earth and planetary science.